51yourdream/privacy/mathPractice/en/terms.md

 If any part of these terms is deemed invalid or unenforceable, the remaining parts remain valid.

 ### 12.3 Complete Agreement
-These terms constitute the complete agreement between you and us regarding the use of this application, superseding all previous oral or written agreements.
+These terms constitute the complete agreement between you and us regarding the use of this app, superseding all previous oral or written agreements.

 ### 12.4 Language Versions
 These terms are available in multiple language versions.
 In case of conflicts between versions, the Simplified Chinese version shall prevail.